THIBER-ORG/userline/README.md

 # UserLine

-This tool automates the process of creating logon relations from MS Windows Security Events by showing a graphical realtion among users domains, source and destination logons as well as session duration.
+This tool automates the process of creating logon relations from MS Windows Security Events by showing a graphical relation among users domains, source and destination logons as well as session duration.

 ![](https://raw.githubusercontent.com/thiber-org/userline/master/img/graph.png)